rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

     4. This specification does not discuss the algorithms used, which will be developed in a technical specification.

     5. The Referee Scheduler is functionality available to all registered AYSO volunteers certified as Referees or acting as Referee Administrators or their designees.

+    6. The workflow of assigning matches is as follows:
+        1. Competition schedule is loaded into the application
+        2. Sites and fields are loaded into the application
+        3. Referees provide and maintain availability for the duration of the competition
+        4. The Assignor publishes assignments for scheduled matches
+        5. Referees receive notification of pending assignments and accept or decline the assignments.
+NOTE: Once accepted, the Referee is obligated to keep the assignment until released by the Assignor.
+        6. The Assignor is notified of declined assignments for reassigning
+        7. Referees may request particular assignments.
+The Assignor must approve such requests and publish the assignment for the Referee to accept.
+NOTE: the Referee may, before the assignor approves the request, rescind the request by returning to the game and selecting "Remove Me From Assignment"
+        8. Referees may request to turnback assignments for reassignment.
+NOTE: the Referee is obligated to keep the assignment until released by the Assignor.
+        9. On completion of the match, the match results are recorded by the Referee or a designated Scorer.

 2. Technology
     ==========